Tuesday, September 8, 2020

-Today is Date Nut Bread Day.
+This is perfect for today's food holiday: Date Nut Bread Day.
 Has this wonderful quick bread fallen out of favor?
 I think not.
-It's a great bread to smother with cream cheese.. or the more richer marscapone.
+It's a great bread to smother with cream cheese or marscapone.
 Date Nut Bread makes fabulous sandwiches.
-It's also great toasted and smeared with sweet butter.
+It's also great toasted and smeared with unsalted butter.
 Add some chocolate chips or chunks to the recipe, and it belongs on this blog!

 This wonderful advertisement from 1940 not only reflects the popularity of this quick bread in the U.S., but it's an historical testament to nylon hose and prepared foods at that time.
 Want to sell a product in the 1940s?
 Appeal to women.
 To win a pair of nylons, all you needed to do was finish the jingle.
 1000 lucky women won nylons.

-Dromedary Date Nut Bread in a Can is no longer in production, but isn't the concept and advertisement fabulous.
-I used to bake a lot of quick breads in a can, but they didn't come already baked in a can, right on the shelves.
+Dromedary Date Nut Bread in a Can is no longer in production, but isn't the concept and advertisement fabulous?
+I used to bake a lot of quick breads in a can, but I never saw any ready baked in a can.
 FYI: Dromedary Date-Nut Bread in a can did not contain chocolate.

 Dromedary Dates, which were also sold at the market, had a recipe on the back of the package for Date-Nut Bread.
 Here's a recipe that's pretty close to the original Dromedary Date-Nut Bread Recipe -- with the addition of Chocolate Chips.
 If you want your finished Date Nut Bread to look similar to the ad above, bake the date-nut breads in 4 soup cans!

 DATE NUT BREAD WITH CHOCOLATE CHIPS